TYPO3-extensions/sphinx/Documentation/UserManual/RenderingPdf/IntroductionLaTeX.rst

 LaTeX is intended to provide a high-level language that accesses the power of TeX.
 LaTeX essentially comprises a collection of TeX macros and a program to process LaTeX documents.
 Because the TeX formatting commands are very low-level, it is usually much simpler for end-users to use LaTeX.

-Similarly to ReStructuredText, LaTeX is based on the idea that it is better to leave document design to document designers, and to let authors get on with writing documents.
-In ReStructuredText you would input a simple document as:
+Similarly to reStructuredText, LaTeX is based on the idea that it is better to leave document design to document designers, and to let authors get on with writing documents.
+In reStructuredText you would input a simple document as:

 .. code-block:: rest